 The Zitterbewegung model of an electron - or most flavors of that model, at least - assume the rest mass of the pointlike charge is zero.
-So why would we assume it would actually have some very tiny mass.
-The reason is the following: the $p = m_v v = \gamma m_0 v = \gamma m_0 c$ involves the product of zero ( $m_0$ ) and infinity ( $\gamma$ for v = c).
-Such product doesn't make sense - not mathematically, and not physically.
-To illustrate the issue, we used an online graphing tool (desmos.com) to illustrate what happens with the p = $m_v v = \gamma m_0 v = \gamma m_0 v$ function for m = 0.001 and v/c ranging between 0 and 1.
+The idea here is Wheeler's idea of mass without mass: the naked charge has no mechanical mass.
+Its motion is what gives it mass.
+That mass is nothing but the equivalent mass of the energy in its motion.
+However, it is actually tempting to entertain the hypothesis that our zbw charge would have some very tiny mass.
+The reason is the following: the $p = m_v v = \gamma m_0 v = \gamma m_0 c$ involves the product of zero (m0) and infinity ( $\gamma$ for v = c), and such product does not seem to make any sense mathematically.
+To illustrate the issue, we used an online graphing tool (desmos.com) to illustrate what happens with the $p = m_v v = \gamma m_0 v$ function for m = 0.001 and v/c ranging between 0 and 1.